 The Center for Accessibility Resources can be reached at 717-867-6028.

 The Office of Intercultural Affairs & Inclusive Programs (OIA) provides leadership and direction for the development of educational, cultural, and social programs that enhance intercultural understanding of the Lebanon Valley community while fostering the College’s mission to develop students who think critically and creatively across boundaries; who solve complex problems; who communicate effectively; and who value differences among human beings.

-Programs provided by the office can be found at www.lvc.edu/intercultural-affairs or by contacting the director at ext.
+Programs provided by the office can be found by contacting the director at ext.
 6235.

-he Mosaic Mentor Program is a student leadership program that assists the Office of Intercultural Affairs and the College in creating a positive, supportive, and welcoming environment for incoming and transfer students from African/African American, Latino, Asian, and Native American (ALANA) descent, the Lebanon Valley Educational Partnership (LVEP), Milton Hershey School (MHS), international countries, and LGBTQ+ identifying students.
+The Mosaic Mentor Program is a student leadership program that assists the Office of Intercultural Affairs and the College in creating a positive, supportive, and welcoming environment for incoming and transfer students from African/African American, Latino, Asian, and Native American (ALANA) descent, Milton Hershey School (MHS), international countries, and LGBTQ+ identifying students.

 The Pallas Society is a campus-based honor society established at LVC on April 19, 2009.
 It seeks to affirm as well as promote openness and inclusiveness among all people.
 The Pallas Society is a network of students, institute faculty, and staff at LVC who exemplify inclusive excellence by fostering an environment of advocacy, support, and awareness within the realms of social justice.
 Furthermore, in the spirit of the Pallas Society’s commitment to these ideals, inductees into this honor society must demonstrate significant achievement as well as commitment to serving as examples and advocates of leadership, civic agency, equity, and inclusion.